 Key functionalities of payment platforms

 There is a list of benefits on behalf of working with a payment orchestration platform.
 And before we dive into the controversial points, let’s highlight the essential features.
-An advanced and reliable payment orchestration platform should have the following features:
+An advanced and reliable payment orchestration solution should have the following features:

 - Dynamic transaction routing to make sure all your transactions are processed successfully and through the most relevant route;